The Challenge

 - Territories where reps drove past high-potential customers daily

-- Clusters of prescribers that could be reassigned without adding travel time
+- Clusters of pharmacies that could be reassigned without adding travel time

-- Natural geographic boundaries that aligned with prescriber density
+- Natural geographic boundaries that aligned with pharmacy density

 Phase 3: Workload Balancing (Weeks 7-8)